ZweiRm/localhost-8080.github.io/docs/deep-learning/logistic-regression-as-a-neural-network.md

 **For every repeat, the `dw1`, `dw2` and `db` should be calculate again.*

 ::: tip
-In the algorithm, there are two for-loop nested (The second for-loop used for calcualate every $w$s and $b$s with the respect to every features).
-When having a large scale traning set it will run less efficiency.
+In the algorithm, there are two for-loop nested (The second for-loop used for calculate every $w$s and $b$s with the respect to every features).
+When having a large scale training set it will run less efficiency.
 Using vectorization to solve this problem.
 :::